scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 Future Directions
 -----------------

-In this paper we have presented the motivation for, and initial design and implementation of OSLNAP.
 At present, we are in the early phases of the project and moving forward we will be focusing on the following directions.

 Parameter sweeps: In the definition of neighborhoods, a researcher faces a